by Aaditee Kulkarni Updated on 13 Oct 2018

 Makati - a vibrant city, the financial capital of Philippines, with cultural attractions and located just a little bit far away from the centre of Manila.
 It is one of the 16 metropolitan cities that make up the district of Manila, and also a major financial hub.
 Makati is not all about banks and business but also popular for local attractions.
 Don't miss out on the amazing sights at Makati City.
 It also has a list of fascinating tourist attractions you might want to visit while you are there – museums, parks, galleries, shopping malls, restaurants – you name it, and you have it.
 Check out the list of Makati attractions and activities to do.

-Here's the list of top tourist attractions and 15 best things to do in Makati City:
+Let's explore 15 best things to do in Makati City:

-1. Ayala Museum
+Image: Ayala Museum via flickr

 One of the most popular place in Makati, the Ayala Museum is a complete exhibition of Filipino culture, their art and history, customs, traditions and significant milestones.
 The first-floor gallery is all about contemporary Filipino art, and as you go up, you will find more and more displays about almost everything exciting about the Philippines.
 If you are really into knowing everything about the country, take the audio tour guide.

-2. Ayala Triangle Gardens
+Image: Ayala Triangle Gardens via wikimedia

 Right in the middle of sky-high buildings with shining windows and corporate facades, the Ayala Triangle Garden is a patch of refreshing green place.
 It has crisscrossing pathways for walking and jogging, benches for resting and adjacent eateries for refreshments.
 The garden decks up during the Yuletide season, which is celebrated massively in the Philippines.

-3. Yuchengco Museum
+3. View Historical Fine Art at Yuchengco Museum

 Yuchengco Museum can give a tough competition to the Ayala Museum in terms of its collections.
 Housing some of the best specimens of historical fine art, the facility is a highly sophisticated one.
 There is a souvenir shop for gifts and books as well, from where you can take home some memorabilia of the place in Makati City.

-4. Guadalupe Ruins
+Image: Guadalupe Ruins via facebook

 The Guadalupe Ruins are a complete contrast from the rest of the city of Makati.
 It is a collection of 400-year-old churches amongst the skyscrapers and busy traffic.
 Experts say that they date back to 1629-30, and they were not only used for religious purposes but as a strategic fortress by Spanish conquerors.
 They still stand with their eerie looks and crumbling structure, bearing the weight of 400 years.

-5. Greenbelt Chapel
+5. Appreciate Contemporary Architecture of the Greenbelt Chapel

 The Greenbelt Chapel is an absolute opposite of the Guadalupe regarding church architecture.
 This one is so contemporary that it almost does not look like a church at all.
 From the outside, it looks like a modern artwork in the middle of a park.
 Inside, the whole place looks almost surrealistic with the bright yellow tinted glasses and sunlight pouring in through them.

-6. Jethro Shooting Range
+6. Have Fun at the Jethro Shooting Range

 Found by the only non-American to be the World Speed Shooting Champion, Jethro T. Dionisio, the indoor shooting range is a great place to blow off some steam and enjoy with friends.
 Makati has a great combination of historical and modern attractions, and this shooting range is a great example of the latter.
 They have guns to rent out for those who do not have their own.
 So even if you are an amateur at this, you can still give it a try.

-7. Leon Gallery
+7. Enjoy a Tour of the Leon Gallery

 Leon Gallery in Makati is completely dedicated towards the art buffs.
 It is considered to be the leading exhibitory store for art in the Philippines, showcasing both classic vintage art, and modern and contemporary ones.
 Run by the donations and enthusiasm of art scholars, you can see some of the best collections in the Leon Gallery.
 There is an antique collection from where you can make a purchase as well.

-8. Salcedo Saturday Market
+8. Treat Your Taste at The Salcedo Saturday Market

 The Salcedo Saturday Market is a feast for the foodies.
 Unlike most street markets in Philly, this one in Makati does not restrict itself to meat on a stick or fried doughs.
 You will find a lot of traditional homemade stuff like juice popsicles, jams and pickles.
 There are gourmet items available too like cream cheese with garlic; oven baked crostini or lobster rolls.